ComBoard

 I tested layouts with Ellie to decide how to balance letters, icons, and white space.

-A page from the figma design file shows a picture of the original paper and pen sketches for keyboard icons and an early iteration of the digital components.
+A page from the Figma design file shows a picture of the original paper and pen sketches for keyboard icons and an early iteration of the digital components.

-Interaction, User Testing, Prototyping (week 8-12)
+Interaction, User Testing, Prototyping (Weeks 8–12)

 In July of 2025, Figma Make became available!
 This drove me into a second round of prototyping to build more robust settings to personalize to a greater range of AAC users' needs.